ai-cfia/nachet-backend/docs/nachet-inference-documentation.md

 #### In the code

 In the backend, the pipelines are retrieved using the `get_pipelines` function.
-This function retrieved the data from the blob storage and stored the pipeline in the `CACHE["endpoint"]` variable.
-This the variable that feed the frontend the `models` information and metadata.
+This function retrieves the data from the blob storage and stores the pipeline in the `CACHE["endpoint"]` variable.
+This the variable that feeds the frontend the `models` information and metadata.

 ```python